 The goal of the Planetary Science focus area is to advance our knowledge of planetary bodies beyond Earth, including surface properties and processes, internal structures, atmospheres, and evolution over time.
-We also seek to advance our abilities to design, build, and operate remote instruments in extreme environments.
 Planetary Science utilizes data from a broad swath of platforms, including satellite, airborne, in situ, and laboratory measurements.
+Note that the PI-SATS topic area (section 2.7) now covers applied research, such as instrument development.
+Proposals seeking to advance our capabilities to design, build, and operate instrumentation in extreme environments may be submitted to PI-SATS with a Planetary Science focus.

-We encourage research in observation, measurement, instrumentation, and data analysis to understand planetary environments and processes.
+We encourage research in observation, measurement, and data analysis to understand planetary environments and processes.
 Projects should primarily address planetary bodies within the Solar System, although research on exoplanets will be considered.
-This focus area has significant overlap with other laboratory-relevant programs that may provide new techniques or novel applications of existing techniques or instrumentation for planetary problems.
+This focus area has significant overlap with other laboratory-relevant programs that may provide new techniques or novel applications of existing techniques for planetary problems.
 Although research that deals primarily with the Earth environment are not solicited, projects that utilize Earth analogs (including field studies) and laboratory experiments for planetary applications are encouraged.
 All NASA planetary missions make their data available to the public; projects that develop new analysis methods for these data are relevant to this focus area.
 Also of interest are projects that leverage unique Los Alamos facilities or capabilities.
 We strongly encourage proposals that pursue new, innovative scientific research and that enable future planetary missions.